 UPS Marketing Strategy – Marketing Strategy of UPS: United Parcel Service, Inc. is commonly referred to in the industry as UPS is the largest parcel delivery service and a major supplier of solutions for supply chain management services. established in 1907, the company was founded in 1907 and began its business as a delivery service Company and private messengers in Washington.
 It is present in more than 200 countries and regions across the globe.
 The company’s revenue was $58 billion.

-In 2016 it has provided 1.8 million customers via the pick-up service, and processing 8.8 million delivery to customers.
+In 2016 it provided 1.8 million customers via the pick-up service and processed 8.8 million delivery to customers.

 UPS At A Glance – Marketing Strategy of UPS